Whitchurch, Shropshire: Railway

 Whitchurch railway station is on the former London and North Western (later part of the LMS) line from Crewe down the English side of the Welsh border (the Welsh Marches Line) toward Cardiff.

-However, Whitchurch was once the junction for the main line of the Cambrian Railways, but the section from Whitchurch to Welshpool (Buttington Junction), via Ellesmere, Whittington, Oswestry and Llanymynech, closed on 18 January 1965 in favour of the more viable alternative route via Shrewsbury.
+Whitchurch was once the junction for the main line of the Cambrian Railways, but the section from Whitchurch to Welshpool (Buttington Junction), via Ellesmere, Whittington, Oswestry and Llanymynech, was closed on 18 January 1965 in favour of the more viable alternative route via Shrewsbury.
 Whitchurch was also the junction for the Whitchurch and Tattenhall Railway or Chester to Whitchurch branch line, another part of the London and North Western, running via Malpas.
-The line closed to regular services on 16 September 1957, but use by diverted passenger trains continued until 8 December 1963.
+The line was closed to regular services on 16 September 1957, but use by diverted passenger trains continued until 8 December 1963.

-Canals
+Canal

-Whitchurch has its own short arm of the Llangollen Canal and the town centre can be reached by a walk of approximately 1 mile along the Whitchurch Waterways Country Park, the last stage of the Sandstone Trail.
+Whitchurch has its own short arm of the Llangollen Canal and the town centre can be reached by a walk of approximately a mile along the Whitchurch Waterways Country Park, the last stage of the Sandstone Trail.
 The Whitchurch Arm is managed by a charity group of local volunteers.

+In December 2025, the canal emptied following a collapse of the bank, leaving several boats stranded.